Owner and Managing Director – Control Mouse Media, LLC

 - I am an educator, teaching content strategy to my audience, my clients, and my students.

-In addition to working directly with clients, I produce a weekly podcast called Marketing Without the Marketing to teach the basics of content marketing to hundreds of people each week.
+In addition to working directly with clients, I produce a weekly podcast called Marketing Without the Marketing to teach the basics of content marketing to my audience each week.
 For more details, please see: https://controlmousemedia.com.

 I teach a grad-level course at Emerson College called “Fundamentals of Content Strategy,” all about developing content as a business asset and using it to achieve specific business goals.
 Because I believe that students learn by doing, teaching, collaborating, and experimenting, I designed and created this course as a dynamic live project where students work alone and in groups to get experience in the planning and execution of an effective content strategy to build an audience.